 The temple largely follows the Rajput architectural style, Mughal influence is evident in this beautiful Bangledar Chhatri.

-The idols and the sanctum looks stunning.
+The idols and sanctum look stunning.

-Timing of Kanak Vrindavan Temple
+Timing of Kanak Vrindavan Temple at Kanak Ghati

 Stay updated with Jaipurthrumylens!! via: